-Similar to the Federal Family and Medical Leave Act (FMLA), the Resident/Fellow Family Leave program allows qualified residents (male or female) to take up to 12 work weeks of unpaid leave each year with no threat of job loss.

-- 1. Residents who have been enrolled in a training program for one year and have worked 1,250 hours in the 12 months prior to leave are eligible for resident/fellow family leave. - 2.
+- 1. Definition of Resident/Fellow Family Leave: Similar to the Federal Family and Medical Leave Act (FMLA), the Resident/Fellow Family Leave program allows qualified residents (male or female) to take up to 12 weeks (84 calendar days) of unpaid leave each year with no threat of job loss. - 2.
+Eligibility: Residents who have been enrolled in a training program for one year and have worked 1,250 hours in the 12 months prior to leave are eligible for resident/fellow family leave. - a.
 Qualifying events include the birth of a newborn, the adoption of a child or newborn, taking a state-approved foster child into one's home, time off to care for a parent, spouse or child under 18 with a serious health condition, and time off to care for children who are older than 18 if they are unable to care for themselves, because of either mental or physical reasons.
-It will not, however, allow resident/fellow family leave time for the care of parents-in-law, or other relatives. - 3.
+It will not, however, allow resident/fellow family leave time for the care of parents-in-law, or other relatives. - b.
+Resident/fellow family leave does not cover time off for, among other things: the care of a parent-in-law; death in the family; cold, flu, earaches, upset stomach, minor ulcers, headaches other than migraine, routine dental and orthodontia problems, periodontal disease or cosmetic treatments. - 3.
 A resident may take intermittent leave or work on a reduced leave schedule where he/she works fewer hours a day or week than normally scheduled.
 The schedule should be designed to cause the minimum amount of disruption to the training program as is possible. - 4.
-Resident/fellow family leave cannot exceed 12 weeks, but the university may also provide for situations that go beyond the 12 weeks.
+Resident/fellow family leave cannot exceed 12 weeks (84 calendar days), but GME may also provide for situations that go beyond the 12 weeks (84 calendar days).
 Additional information about extended leave is available from the Graduate Medical Education Office.
 Any time that exceeds available vacation/PD discretionary time will be unpaid time. - 5.
-Resident/fellow family leave does not cover time off for, among other things: The care of a parent-in-law; Death in the family; Cold, flu, earaches, upset stomach, minor ulcers, headaches other than migraine, routine dental and orthodontia problems, periodontal disease or cosmetic treatments. - 6.
 Exclusion: If both spouses are enrolled in U of L training programs, they are entitled to only 12 weeks of graduate medical student leave combined for the birth and care of a newborn or the placement of a child in their home.
 Otherwise, they are entitled to 12 weeks each.